-It is normally expected that students will spend nearly all of their training time in residence and will complete all program requirements and acquire requisite scholarly and clinical skills in a timely fashion.
+It is normally expected that students will spend nearly all of their training time (at least three years) in residence and will complete all program requirements and acquire requisite scholarly and clinical skills in a timely fashion.
 The majority of students complete their academic work during the first five years and complete their internship in their sixth year.